DHTMLX/docs-suite/docs/grid/usage.md

 **Related sample:** [Grid.
 Grouping customization](https://snippet.dhtmlx.com/z3iw2p3k)

-- `showMissed` - (optional) controls visibility of the elements that don't suit the grouping criteria (e.g. data without values), *true* by default.
+- `showMissed` - (optional) controls visibility of the elements that don't suit the grouping criteria (for example, data without values), *true* by default.
 The following settings are available:
     - if set to *true*, the rows that don't have values for grouping are rendered row by row after all the data
-    - if a *string* value is set, e.g. "Missed", the rows that don't have values for grouping are rendered as a separate group the name of which will have the specified string value.
+    - if a *string* value is set, for example, "Missed", the rows that don't have values for grouping are rendered as a separate group the name of which will have the specified string value.
 This group will be rendered as the last one
     - if set to *false*, the rows that don't suit the grouping criteria won't be rendered

 ~~~jsx {7-12}